 In this lesson, students examine a classic problem in computer science, the Traveling Salesperson Problem (TSP).
-Students will solve small instances of the problem, try to formulate algorithms to solve it, and discuss why these algorithms take a long time for computers (and humans) to compute.
-Students will see how the TSP grows in size much faster than the problem of adding characters to a password.
+Students solve small instances of the problem, try to formulate algorithms to solve it, and discuss why these algorithms take a long time for computers (and humans) to compute.
+Students learn how the TSP grows in size much faster than the problem of adding characters to a password.
 Even though we use encryption to motivate a desire to learn about computationally hard problems, they are valuable to know about, in and of themselves.
-This lesson covers some territory about how we reason formally and mathematically about algorithms and figuring out how "hard" something is for a computer to do.
+This lesson covers some territory about how we reason formally and mathematically about algorithms and figuring out how “hard” something is for a computer to do.

 Students will be able to:

 In this final algorithm detour, students are introduced to the Traveling Salesperson Problem, a classic problem in computer science for which there is no known algorithm to solve it, other than brute force.
 The number of possible solutions grows extremely fast, even for small inputs, and quickly becomes "unreasonable" to solve, making it a computationally hard problem.
 The ideas of computationally hard problems are leveraged for encryption to make ciphers that take an unreasonable amount of time to crack (as in thousands of trillions of years), but computationally hard problems are also important in their own right.
 There are many problems for which we wish we had reasonable algorithmic solutions - especially in medical fields - and we're still on the hunt to find them.
 No one has yet mathematically proven whether or not the problems we currently think are "hard" actually are.

 Remind the students the following as a recall:

 After distributing The Traveling Salesperson Problem Activity Guide,